mariushelf/bcdict/README.md

 assert list(scores.keys()) == datasets
 assert all((isinstance(v, float) for v in scores.values()))

-# Conclusion: no single for loop or dict comprehension used to train 3 models
+# Conclusion: not a single for loop or dict comprehension used to train 3 models
-# predict and evaluate 3 grids :)
+# predict and evaluate 3 data sets :)

 ```